What to Expect From Bullseye Glass

 Color Variation

-While Bullseye strives for consistent colors, our glass is a handmade product and colors may vary slightly between production runs (and from images in this catalog).
-Some colors may change slightly upon repeated firing or with extensive heatwork.
+While Bullseye strives for consistent colors, our glass is a handmade product and colors may vary between production runs (and from images in this resource).
+Some colors may change upon repeated firing or with extensive heatwork.
 We recommend that you test samples of glass using the same firing cycles and processes to be used in finished pieces.
+When close color matches are needed, we recommend testing new dates first to ensure the range of color between batches will meet the needs of your project.
 Bullseye glasses are formulated for fired color.
 Unfired glass color may vary.

 More questions?
 See About Our Glass for working notes and performance characteristics of specific glasses.
 See also TechNotes 3: Compatibility of Glasses.